buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcCovering.md

 # IfcCovering

 A covering is an element which covers some part of another element and is fully dependent on that other element.
-The _IfcCovering_ defines the occurrence of a covering type, that (if given) is expressed by the _IfcCoveringType_.
+The _IfcCovering_ defines the occurrence of a covering type, that (if given) is expressed by the _IfcCoveringType_.<!-- end of definition -->

 { .extDef}
 > NOTE  Definition according to ISO ISO 6707-1: final coverings and treatments of surfaces and their intersections.